gedrutten/Portfolio/content/3580qca/Week10.md

 + Look into how the grant fits into the city's idea of the message they want to convey.
 Look into the grand plan and how the project fits within this plan.
 Check any supporting documentation.
 + Contact the person administrating the grant to get tips and to find out if there's any point in applying.
-+ Note the project start date - there may be restrictions around how long out the start date is relative to the aplication date.
++ Note the project start date - there may be restrictions around how long out the start date is relative to the application date.
 + Make sure you use language that matches the grants vision.  \
 + Make sure you support any benefits of the project with explanations of why.
 + Make sure you don't include costings for things that the grant doesn't cover - eg.  some grants wont cover renting space.